Helpful tips when utilizing language interpretation services

 - When an interpreter is doing their work they are acting as the voice of the patient/ client or health care person.
 Therefore there may be times when they need to ask for clarification.
 There are words which may not exist in another language.

-- Use of the service by Health PEI staff or salaried physicians must be documented in the attached form and submitted to David Kerr in the Health PEI Finance division at 16 Garfield Street.
+- Use of the service by Health PEI staff or salaried physicians must be documented in the Record of Language Interpretation Request Form [PDF] and submitted to David Kerr in the Health PEI's Finance division at 16 Garfield Street.
+Finance will charge the billing costs to the requesting division.

-- Divisional managers should be made aware of interpretation service usage by their staff.
+- Managers or Supervisors should be made aware of interpretation service usage by their staff.
 Billing is initiated to divisions when an interpreter is requested and dispatched.
-There are times when the interpreter may be asked by our staff to be on standby and then the interpretation request is abandoned for various reasons.
+There are times when the interpreter may be asked by staff to be on standby and then the interpretation request is abandoned for various reasons.
 Billing will still occur in these circumstances.

 - Language Interpretation Policy (available on the PDMS website, log-in and search)